-- (1) Each vertex in the graph has degree six, three, or two. - (2) Each vertex of degree two is connected to one vertex of degree three and to one vertex of degree six.
-Furthermore, these two neighbors are connected. - (3) Each vertex of degree three is connected to one vertex of degree two and to two vertices of degree six. - (4) Each vertex of degree six is connected to four vertices of degree three and to two vertices of degree two.
+- 1. Each vertex in the graph has degree six, three, or two. - 2.
+Each vertex of degree two is connected to one vertex of degree three and to one vertex of degree six.
+Furthermore, these two neighbor are connected. - 3.
+Each vertex of degree three is connected to one vertex of degree two and to two vertices of degree six. - 4.
+Each vertex of degree six is connected to four vertices of degree three and to two vertices of degree two.